NikhilRasineni/Grammatical-Accuracy/README.md

 # Grammatical-Accuracy
 This repository contains the code for predicting the grammatical accuracy of a sentence.
-Given a sentence for inference,output will be the grammatical accuracy of the sentence in percentage terms Used CoLa dataset for finetuning
+Given a sentence for inference,output will be the grammatical accuracy of the sentence in percentage terms

+## Data Used:
+ Used CoLa dataset for finetuning